 20 references and four illustrations (figures or tables).

 comment on recent Eurosurveillance

-articles and should be submitted within four weeks after the publication of the
+articles and should be submitted within 12 weeks after the publication of the

 article in question.
 They are intended to stimulate scientific discussion and are

 not a format for the publication of original data.
 Their average length is 600 words,

 should focus on content and contain up to 2,000

 words, 10 references (including, when possible, links to full reports of conference